 At Skyterra, we often hear from parents who are seeking support for their struggling young adult.
 Parents who contact our program typically have extreme concern for their young adult and seek expert help for a wide range of difficulties and levels of care.

 These challenges are commonly social, emotional, and/or behavioral difficulties that hinder young adults from launching into a healthy and productive life.
 As parents work to determine the best program for their child, one thing is certain: the program design must fit their child’s individual needs.

-If you are a parent seeking a program to help your young adult daughter launch into adulthood, you may start the journey by working with mental health professionals to determine the level of care that is most appropriate.
-Another opportunity would be to work with an educational consultant who will help you find the best program for your daughter.
+If you are a parent seeking a program to help your young adult launch into adulthood, you may start the journey by working with mental health professionals to determine the level of care that is most appropriate.
+Another opportunity would be to work with an educational consultant who will help you find the best program for your son or daughter.

 Therapeutic Levels of Care for Young Adults